Greece › Santorini › Beaches

 Sophia

-There are no beaches that are calm or shallow in Santorini (or none of the main beaches, anyways).
+I don’t consider any of the Santorini beaches to be calm or shallow (none of the main beaches, anyway).
 All have a pretty quick drop-off.
 Be sure you have a life jacket with you.

 Hi David,